Video: Jake Carlshausen et al., 2021, Christopher Hummel | Graff My Train, 09:36, DADAA.

 Needless to say, Christopher loves graffitied trains.
 He sees beauty in them where others often do not, and so he has chosen to make them the focus of his creative arts practice.
 His work is deeply embedded in an aesthetic appreciation and nostalgic sentimentality for graffitied trains.
 Each of his confident, energetic brushstrokes in his wild, unfussy renderings are made in honour of this muse.
 It is l’art pour l’art; it exists for its own sake, completely enraptured by their neglected worldly beauty.

-Support Christopher's journey by purchasing art and merchandise from his official web store or by following him on Instagram — @graffmytrain
+You can support Christopher's journey by purchasing art and merchandise from his official web store or by following him on Instagram — @graffmytrain

-If you would like to commission Christopher, request to purchase any of his original artwork that isn't listed on his web store, or just generally get in touch, please don't hesitate to contact us.
+If you would like to commission Christopher, request to purchase any of his original artwork that isn't listed on his official web store, or just generally get in touch, please don't hesitate to contact us.

 Photo: Jake Carlshausen, 2021, Portrait of Christopher Hummel aboard a Transperth A-series, DADAA.